ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 \hat{f}(x,h) = \frac{1}{N} \sum_{i=1}^{N} K_h (x-x_i)
 $$

-So, basically, **in the kernel density estimation approach we center a smooth kernel function at each data point and then we take their average**.
+Basically, **in the kernel density estimation approach, we center a smooth kernel function at each data point and then take their average**.
 One of the most common kernels is the Gaussian kernel:

 $$
 K(u)\text = \frac{1}{\sqrt{2 \pi}} \exp \left(-\frac{u^2}{2}\right)\\